 3. Discover the Right Influencers for Marketing

 Influencer marketing continues to be one of the most successful forms of marketing and this is certainly true on Instagram in particular.
 Brands that partner with influencers tend to have a wider reach and faster growth.
-To put this into perspective, recent studies show that more than 90% of online consumers are more likely to trust an individual over a brand.
+To put this into perspective, recent studies show that more than 90% of online consumers are likelier to trust an individual over a brand.
 Needless to say, this is a basic requirement for making an actual sale.

 However, you need to choose the right influencers and create a relationship before you can work alongside them.
 It’s important to properly research the influencer and ensure that they display values and traits that will complement the brand.